Training set cleansing of backdoor poisoning by self-supervised representation learning: Methodology

 \subsection{Vulnerability of supervised training}

 We now illustrate the vulnerability of supervised training by analysis of a simple linear model trained on a poisoned dataset, considering the case where all classes other than the target are (poisoned) source classes.
 The victim classifier forms a linear discriminant function for each class $s$, i.e., the inner product $f_s(x) = x \cdot w_x $, where $w_s \in{\mathbb R}^{X \times H\times W}$ is the vector of model weights corresponding to class $s$.
-Assume that, after supervised training, each training sample is classified correctly with confidence at least $\tau>0$ as measured by the margin:

-Assuming that the backdoor pattern $\Delta x$ is additively incorporated, given an attack sample based on clean $x_s$ originally from source-class $s\not=t$, Eq. \eqref{eq:margin} implies
+Assume that, after supervised training, each training sample is classified correctly with confidence at least $\tau>0$ as measured by the margin: Assuming that the backdoor pattern $\Delta x$ is additively incorporated, given an attack sample based on clean $x_s$ originally from source-class $s\not=t$, Eq. \eqref{eq:margin} implies If $x_s$ is also classified to $s$ with margin $\tau$, then Adding \eqref{eq:margin} and \eqref{eq:clean_margin} gives This loosely suggests that, after training with a poisoned training dataset, the model has {\it stronger} ``affinity" between the target class and the backdoor pattern \eqref{eq:perturb_margin} than between the source class and the class-discriminative features of clean source-class samples \eqref{eq:clean_margin}.
+This phenomenon is experimentally verified when the model is a DNN, as shown in Apdx. \ref{apdx:dnn}.